FreeAndFair/ColoradoRLA/docs/22_county_runbook.md

 ![Ballot_Verification_Landing_Page](./screenshots/r-ballot_verification_landing_page_unified.png)

-Before recording voter intent, please double-check that the paper ballot card ID and Ballot Style match the ID and ballot style listed on the screen.
+Before recording voter intent, please double-check that the paper Ballot Type matches the Ballot Type listed on the screen.
 If a ballot card is not found click the Ballot Card Not Found Button.

 ![Ballot_Card_Not_Found](./screenshots/t-ballot_card_not_found_button.png)